 COLORADO STATE CAPITOL

 Tour the magnificent Colorado State Capitol Building.
 Stand at exactly a mile high on the steps, see Allen True's beautiful murals, listen in on the Colorado General Assembly, and check out the gorgeous Rose Onyx wainscoting.
-Free tours are available Mondays through Fridays.
-Note: The Capitol's gold dome is currently undergoing structural renovations and is not available for touring, however the rest of the tours (Historical, Mr. Brown's Attic and Legislative Tours) are still open to the public.
+Free tours are available Monday through Friday.